Home » Where Do Rats Go To Die After Eating Poison?

 If the rat has kidney failure, it may come out in the open to find a water source before dying.

 To locate a poisoned rat, you need to find its preferred nesting place.
-Check for a poisoned rat in dark and secluded areas, such as inside walls, lofts, attics, basements, garages, and sheds.
+Look for poisoned rats in dark and secluded areas, such as inside walls, lofts, attics, basements, garages, and sheds.

 Do Rats Take Poison Back to Nests?

-Second-generation rat poisons take 2-3 days to work.
-Most rats return to their nests after being poisoned, but it’s usually because they feel very weak and disorientated, not because they actually realize they’re about to die.
+Second-generation rat poisons work for 2-3 days.
+Most rats return to their nests after being poisoned, but it’s usually because they feel weak and disoriented, not because they realize they’re about to die.

 During this time, a rat will make several trips.
 If the rat dies in its nest, other rats may also die from secondary poisoning if they eat the dead rat.
-However, you won’t kill off all rats by poisoning a single rat.
+However, poisoning a single rat will not kill all rats.

 There’s a high chance that the other rats will ignore their dead companion if they’re already eating well.
 Most rats will need to be approaching starvation to engage in cannibalism.